Britannia Hotels

-Britannia Hotels is a British hotel group with 63 hotels in Great Britain.
-Britannia operates at the budget end of the market, and includes the Pontins Holiday Park portfolio.
-In recent years, Britannia Hotels has been a subject of widespread criticism over the hygiene and maintenance of its locations, with the consumer group Which? declaring the hotel chain to be the worst in the United Kingdom since October 2013: the controversies have contributed towards the growing general perception of Britannia Hotels as "Britain's worst hotel chain".
+Britannia Hotels is a British budget hotel group with 64 hotels in Great Britain.
+The company also owns the Pontins Holiday Parks.

+Since 2010 Britannia Hotels has been a subject of criticism over the hygiene and maintenance of its locations; consumer group Which? repeatedly found the chain to be the worst in the United Kingdom since October 2013.
+The criticism has contributed towards the growing general perception of Britannia Hotels as "Britain's worst hotel chain".

-Overview
+History

+Foundation and early years

 Britannia Hotels was founded in 1976 with the purchase of the Britannia Country House Hotel in Didsbury, Manchester.
-Its Chief Executive, founder, and largest shareholder remains Alex Langsam.
-Langsam is a non-domiciled taxpayer, registered as living in Austria for tax-purposes since 1999.
-His net personal worth was valued at £90 million in 2013 by The Sunday Times.
+Its chief executive, founder, and largest shareholder remains Alex Langsam.
+Langsam is a non-domiciled UK resident, registered as living in Austria for tax purposes since 1999.
+His net personal worth was valued at £401 million in 2025 by The Sunday Times.

-Its head office is based in the old town hall in Hale, Manchester.
+The company's head office is Halecroft, a Grade II* listed building in Hale.
 A large cluster of the company's hotels are located in and around Manchester.

-Soon after its foundation Britannia began making a number of further acquisitions.
-The second purchase in 1981 was a derelict listed building in central Manchester (the former Watts Warehouse standing on Portland Street, Manchester).
+Soon after its foundation, Britannia began making a number of further acquisitions.
+The second purchase in 1981 was a derelict listed building in central Manchester (the former Watts Warehouse standing on Portland Street).
 After redeveloping the unit it opened in May 1982 as the Britannia Hotel Manchester.
-At the end of 1982 British Rail sold off its hotel division, British Transport Hotels.
+At the end of 1982, British Rail sold off its hotel division, British Transport Hotels.
 From this sale, in 1983 Britannia bought the Britannia Adelphi Hotel in Liverpool.